ISP2023/git-commands/remote-commands.md

    - you change the name of a repo on Github
    - you transfer ownership of a Github repo to someone else
    - you move from Github to another hosting site, like Bitbucket
-   - you want to switch from the https to the ssh protocol (the remote URL is different)
+   - you want to switch from the https to the ssh protocol (the remote URL is different) In all these cases, you need to update the URL of "origin" in your local repo, using your answer to this question.

 8. To create a *second* remote repository for your local repo, the command to add a remote named "bitbucket" with the URL "https://bitbucket.org/your-username/git-commands" is:
    ```